Typewise/mcp-chaos-rig/README.md

 ### Auth state

-All auth state lives in memory and resets on restart.
-Bearer mode starts with token `test-token-123` (no expiry — valid until changed).
-OAuth access tokens expire based on the TTL you configure.
-Refresh tokens are tracked per client when "Enforce refresh token ownership" is enabled — a token can only be refreshed by the client that received it.
-After a restart, do one refresh with ownership off to re-seed the tracking, then turn it on.
+All state is in-memory and resets on restart.
+Bearer starts with token `test-token-123` (valid until changed).
+OAuth tokens expire per TTL.
+Refresh tokens track ownership per client when enabled.
+After restart, do one refresh with ownership off to re-seed, then turn it on.

 ---